jass-singh-zz/Simple_LSTM_Implementation/README.md

 # Simple_LSTM_Implementation

 One of the most basic and effective implementation of LSTMs for training a predictive model based on past or current hour data.
+Prediction model is trained to predict the next hour sales of liquor sales shop.
+Dataset file is available(LiquorSales.csv).

 ### Prerequisites
 * numpy